 Exclude Ports from Scanning

-To access this new exclusion feature, navigate to (Navigation Menu) > Configure > Deployments > select a deployment > Scope of Protection > Exclusions.
-On the Exclusions window, select the External Scanning or Internal Scanning tab, depending on where you want to exclude ports, and then select Ports.
+To access this new exclusion feature, navigate to (Navigation Menu) > Configure > Deployments > select a deployment > Scan Exclusions.
+On the Scan Exclusions screen, select the External Scans or Internal Scans tab, depending on where you want to exclude ports, and then select Ports.

 To exclude a port or range of ports from scanning, first search for and select the asset(s) for which you want to exclude ports from scanning.
 Once an asset is selected, enter the protocol and port(s) to exclude, then click EXCLUDE AND ADD ANOTHER.
 To exclude a port for all protocols, select * in Protocol.

-The port you entered is added to the Excluded from External Scanning Section, and you can continue to enter additional ports to exclude as needed.
-After all necessary ports have been excluded, close the window and then click Save on the Scope of Protection screen to save your exclusions.
+The port you entered is added to the Exclude from Internal/External Network Scans list, and you can continue to enter additional ports to exclude as needed.

 For more information about excluding ports from scanning, refer to our Exclusions documentation.